 Are these supposed to be "grief counselers" or victory counselors?
 The only person injured here is the teacher, as far as I can see.

 It was El Nuevo Dia of Orlando that first published the letter, and it's all Sadler Elementary School, all the time, at their website.
 Here's their version of the story in English, and here's a link to their original story, with the letter translated into Spanish.

+Here is an automatic translation back into English.
 The odd gap in the middle of word "Tuberculosis" is caused by the software refusing to allow bad words, the missing two syllables being Spanish for rear end.